ucm-vista/ai-training/src/index.md

           </button>
         </div>

-        <p>If you change your mind, just say “Forget that detail about Field Day” (or clear it in Manage Memory).
-ChatGPT’s memories aren’t tied to a single chat, so deletions must happen via the memory list, not by deleting the conversation.</p>
+        <p>If you change your mind, just say "Forget that detail about Field Day" (or clear it in Manage Memory).
+ChatGPT's memories aren't tied to a single chat, so deletions must happen via the memory list, not by deleting the conversation.</p>

+        <h4>Equivalent in Gemini</h4>
+        <p><strong>Gemini</strong> remembers details across conversations automatically.
+Access memory settings at <a href="https://gemini.google.com" target="_blank" rel="noopener">gemini.google.com</a> under Settings → Saved info.
+You can view, edit, or delete specific memories, and toggle the feature on/off.
+Use "Remember this:" to explicitly store facts, or let Gemini learn preferences naturally.</p>

+        <h4>Equivalent in Claude</h4>
+        <p><strong>Claude</strong> also maintains memory across conversations.
+Access memory controls at <a href="https://claude.ai" target="_blank" rel="noopener">claude.ai</a> under Settings → Memory.
+You can review stored facts, delete individual memories, or disable the feature entirely.
+Say "Remember that [detail]" to store specific information, or Claude will pick up on consistent preferences over time.</p>

         <button type="button" class="close-section-btn" data-section="memory">Close Memory section</button>
       </div>
     </div>